Multidimensional continued fractions and symbolic codings of toral translations: Proofs of the main results

-Setting $n_k (\bsigma) = \ell_{k+1}(\bsigma) - \ell_k (\bsigma)$, we obtain that conditions (P), (R) and (C) of Property PRICE hold for almost all $\bsigma \in E_G$.
-By \cite[Lemma~5.7]{BST:19}, we can replace $(n_k)$ and $(\ell_k)$ by subsequences such that condition (E) holds.
-These subsequences also satisfy (P), (R) and (C).
-From the Pisot condition and \cite[Lemma~8.7]{BST:19}, we obtain that almost all $\bsigma \in D$ are algebraically irreducible, i.e., (I) holds. \end{proof}
+Setting $n_k (\bsigma) = \ell_{k+1}(\bsigma) - \ell_k(\bsigma)$, we obtain that conditions (P), (R) and~(C) of Property PRICE hold for almost all $\bsigma \in D$.
+By \cite[Lemma~5.7]{BST:19}, we can replace $(n_k)$ and $(\ell_k)$ by subsequences such that condition~(E) holds.
+These subsequences also satisfy (P), (R), and~(C).
+From the Pisot condition and Lemma~\ref{lem:sadic87}, we obtain that almost all $\bsigma \in D$ are algebraically irreducible, i.e., also (I) holds a.e.\ and we are done. \end{proof}

-So far we could use a slight variation of \cite[Theorem~3.1]{BST:19} to show that for almost all $\bsigma \in D$ the dynamical system $(X_{\bsigma},\Sigma)$ has a $m$-to-$1$ factor which is a minimal translation on $\TT^{d-1}$ for some $m\in\NN$.
-The most difficult part of the proof is to show that $m=1$, i.e., that $(X_{\bsigma},\Sigma)$ actually is measurably conjugate to a minimal translation on $\TT^{d-1}$.
-According to \cite[Theorem~3.1]{BST:19}, in order to achieve this we have to prove that $\bsigma$ admits geometric coincidence almost always.

-Geometric coincidence is defined in \cite[Section~2.11]{BST:19} as the property that certain subsets of discrete hyperplanes defined by dual substitutions contain arbitrarily large balls in these hyperplanes.
-However, by the effective version, it is sufficient to have a ball of a certain radius.
-In the following lemmas, we use that sufficiently large balls given by geometric coincidence for the substitutive system of a Pisot substitution $\tau$ provide geometric coincidence for $S$-adic systems that contains a sufficiently long block $(\sigma_n,\ldots,\sigma_{n+\ell-1})$ satisfying $\sigma_{[n,n+\ell)}=\tau^m$.
-Theorem~\ref{theo:main} will then follow by Poincar\'e recurrence.